 Most of the time, when missing luggage is found, it’s classified as ‘delayed’ rather than ‘lost.’

 But before it’s recovered, you may be legally entitled to compensation from the airline, as most airlines will declare a bag as officially lost between five and fourteen days after your flight.

 The Department of Transport states that airlines are required to compensate passengers for luggage that’s been damaged, delayed, or lost.

-When Does an Airline Consider a Bag Lost?
+When an Airline Considers a Bag Lost